MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console.md

 For example, if you try to divide a number by zero, or enter an alpha character when the app expects a numeric character (or vice versa), the app stops working and returns an error.

-Let's walk through a few common user input errors, locate them in the [debugger](../../debugger/debugger-feature-tour.md), and fix them in the code.
+Let's walk through a few common user input errors, locate them in the debugger, and fix them in the code.

+>[!TIP]
+>For more information about the debugger and how it works, see the [First look at the Visual Studio debugger]((../../debugger/debugger-feature-tour.md)) page.

 ### Fix the "divide by zero" error